 - A ruler.
 You can also use the edge of a book.

 - A piece of paper.
 You need a proper drawing paper, around 160 gsm (98 lb).
-Canson Mi-Teintes, Fabriano Roma, or Arches works well.
+Canson Mi-Teintes, Fabriano Roma, or Arches work well.

 This project should take between 30 minutes and 3 hours to complete.
-The time depends a lot on your experience level with your medium.
-Do not rush through the value gradient and value scale assignments.
-If you are pressed for time, focus on the value gradient first.
+The time depends on your experience level with your medium.
+Do not rush through the value assignments.
+If you are pressed for time, focus on the Value Gradient first, then Value Couplets.

 Things to keep in mind